W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 Edit by the "human": This is just great, this has been a journey to vibe code my way around and look how far it has enabled us to go by simply managing existing knowledge, with the prereq that you have some field knowledge yourself.
 Great job whoever you are buddy!

-## January 6, 2025 - Keyboard Typing Interference Fix
+## June 1, 2025 - Keyboard Typing Interference Fix

 ### User Request
 "keyboard doesnt seem to behave as the main app"